sailscastshq/docs.sailscasts.com/docs/klean-ui/cli.md

 - A partial failure returns a non-zero exit code and rolls back where practical.
 - Missing destination directories are created safely.

-Source ownership begins at installation, so an update command cannot assume the local file still matches upstream.
+Source ownership begins at installation, so update commands inspect exact source before writing.
+Known earlier Klean source is safely replaceable; locally modified and untracked source is not.
+Read [Updating](/klean-ui/updating) for status meanings, diffs, exit codes, rollback, and recovery.

 ## What the CLI does not create